-Feature Description Performance period 12 month per 12 month performance period from 1 July 2020 to 30 June 2021 Form of delivery, vesting and exercise October 2021 right that ves half will vest a deferred right The STI for FY21 is delivered 50% in cash in September 2021 and 50% in deferred rights that are granted in or around October 2021, which on exercise entitle the recipient to receive one ordinary share in the Company for each deferred right that vests.
+Feature Description Performance period 12 month performance period from 12 month performance period from 1 July 2020 to 30 June 2021 Form of delivery, vesting and exercise The STI for FY21 is delivered 50% in cash in September 2021 and 50% in deferred rights that are granted in or around October 2021, which on exercise entitle the recipient to receive one ordinary share in the Company for each deferred right that vests.
 Half of the deferred rights vest and become exercisable following completion of FY22, while the other half will vest and become exercisable following the completion of FY23, subject to meeting service conditions.
 Vested deferred rights that have not been exercised by August 2031 will automatically be exercised.
 No amount is payable on vesting or exercise of deferred rights.
-STI Opportunity CEO: target 1 00% of TFR and stre etch 125% 6 of TFR Other Execut ive KMF P: target 70% of TFR and stretch 87.59 % of TFR Calculation of STI award The value of S STI awa rds is calcula ited as fo ollows.
-Value of STI Award = TFR х Target Opportunity X Level of KPI result Performance conditions and KPI weighting Whitehaven has chosen performance conditions that link to our strategy and motivate outperformance of annual business plans.
-The Board set target KPIs at the commencement of FY21.
-The table below summarises the KPIs that were adopted as performance conditions in FY21, and the applicable weighting of each performance condition: KPI Ex cecutive KMP Safety (TRIFR) 20% Environmental Enforcement (EEAFR) 10% Environment Controls 10% Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA) 10% FOB cost per tonne (equity basis) 25% ROM production (managed basis) 12.5% Overburden (mbcm) 12.5%
+STI Opportunity EO: target 100% of TFR and stretch 125% of TFR)ther Executive KMP: target 70% of TFR and stretch 87.5% of TFR Calculation of STI award The value of STI awards is calculat ted as follows.
+Value of = TFR STI Award X Target Opportunity x Level of KPI result Performance conditions and KPI weighting Whitehaven has chosen performan business plans.
+The Board set targ The table below summarises the K weighting of each performance co KPI et KPIs at the commen KPIs that were adopted cement of f FY21. mance conditions i Safety (TRIFR) 20% Environmental Enforcement (EE AFR) 10% Environment Controls 10% Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA) 10% FOB cost per tonne (equity basis 25% ROM production (managed basis) 12.5% · · · · · · · · · · · · · · · · · · · 37